vigneshrk/beverage-stock-market/README.md

 This repository provides a simulation for calculating various stock market statistics based on stock and trade data.
 The key statistics calculated include Dividend Yield, P/E Ratio, Volume Weighted Stock Price (VWSP), and All Share Index.

-## Overview

-Core Functions:
-1. Setting up beverage stocks and adding them to the stock market.
-2. Creating buy/sell trades for different beverage stocks and recording them in the market.
-3. Calculating key stock market statistics based on the recorded data - Dividend Yield, P/E Ratio, Volume Weighted Stock Price (VWSP), and All Share Index.

 ## Requirements

 - Python 3.x